Château Croix de Labrie Saint-Emilion Grand Cru 2019

 Wine rated (2022 guide) 96/100

-Almost opaque in color, the wine has a complex aromatic profile with dark chocolate, tobacco leaves, licorice, smoke, flowers, cherries, and plums.
+Almost opaque in color, the wine displays a complex aromatic profile featuring dark chocolate, tobacco leaves, licorice, smoke, flowers, cherries, and plums.
 Rich, concentrated, full-bodied, and deep.
-The wine has great length, with a finish lasting 50 seconds!
-The finish offers a richness of ripe fruit, supple and polished tannins, and vibrant fruit that just won't stop.
-As I said when the wine was in barrel, this could be the best wine from La Croix de Labrie to date!
+The wine has real staying power—the finish lasts a full 50 seconds!
+The finish offers a wealth of ripe fruit, supple and polished tannins, and vibrant fruit that just won’t stop.
+As I said when the wine was still in barrel, this could be the best wine from La Croix de Labrie to date!
 Drink between 2024 and 2042.